 Ellen L. Goode, Ph.D., is a quantitative health sciences researcher who focuses her work on the genetic and molecular epidemiology of cancer, particularly ovarian cancer, which has known genetic origins and evidence for the existence of additional inherited factors.
 To better understand the origins of ovarian cancer, Dr. Goode studies women with and without ovarian cancer who are seen at Mayo Clinic.
 Study participants respond to a research questionnaire and provide a blood sample, which allows for analysis of inherited and lifestyle factors.
 To identify novel factors associated with outcome and subtype-specific risk factors, tumors from affected women also are studied.

-- To find novel inherited factors in ovarian cancer, Dr. Goode examines variants throughout the genome via large collaborations.
-The international Ovarian Cancer Association Consortium combines data from more than 40 epidemiologic studies.
+- To discover novel inherited factors in ovarian cancer, Dr. Goode examines variants throughout the genome via large collaborations.
+For example, the international Ovarian Cancer Association Consortium combines data from more than 60 epidemiologic studies.

-- To better understand the functional impact of inherited variation, Dr. Goode examines expression and methylation in relation to genetics in the tumors of Mayo Clinic study participants and with the Ovarian Tumor Tissue Analysis consortium.
+- To better understand the functional impact of inherited variation, Dr. Goode examines expression and methylation in relation to genetics in the tumors of study participants at Mayo Clinic and with the Ovarian Tumor Tissue Analysis Consortium.

-- To tease out the role of immune factors in ovarian cancer risk and outcome, Dr. Goode focuses on the nuclear factor kappa-B family of transcription factors and regulatory T cells in large multidisciplinary efforts.
+- To tease out the role of immune and epigenetic factors in ovarian cancer risk and outcomes, Dr. Goode focuses on DNA methylation and tumor-infiltrating cells.

 Significance to patient care

-Finally, research that increases the understanding of these cancers will advance biological knowledge and facilitate the development of novel therapeutics.
+Finally, research that increases the understanding of ovarian cancer will advance biological knowledge and facilitate the development of novel therapeutics.